Antarctic Blue Whale: Profile and Information

 Behavior

-You can find blue whales in every ocean around the world, except the Arctic ocean.
+You can find blue whales in every ocean except the Arctic Ocean.
 Sometimes, they usually swim in small groups, but they are generally alone.

 During summer, they feed in polar waters and embark on long movements towards the equator during winter.

 The blue whales are such great swimmers.
 They sail the ocean at about six miles in one hour.
-But when they are agitated, they expedite to more than 21 miles in one hour.
+But they expedite to more than 21 miles in one hour when agitated.

-Blue whales can hear themselves up to 1,000 miles afar when they are in good condition.
+Blue whales can hear themselves up to 1,000 miles away when in good condition.
 They are not called the loudest animals for no reason.

-They throw out series of groans, moans, pulses frequently.
-From scientists’ research, blue whales use socialization to communicate, hear and navigate the dark ocean paths.
+They throw out a series of groans, moans, and pulses frequently.
+According to scientists’ research, blue whales use socialization to communicate, hear, and navigate the dark ocean paths.

-Scientists determined that blue whales have reached the puberty stage using the number of earwax lamina put in the earplug and the advancement of sexual organs from the dead whales.
+Scientists determined that blue whales have reached puberty by using the number of earwax lamina put in the earplug and the advancement of sexual organs from dead whales.

-So, it has been resolved that blue whales reach sex maturity at the age of 10 when they are at a standard length of 23.5 meters.
+So, it has been resolved that blue whales reach sex maturity at 10 at a standard length of 23.5 meters.

 Calves